 What Can You Do?

 If you already understand the reasons why you should recycle, here is a list of useful tips you can follow in order to help make a difference:

 - Make Use of Recycling Facilities – Homes in many different countries now have access to recycling boxes and bins provided by their local council or government.
 It’s a sensible idea to make use of these and take the time to fill them.
 If you don’t have these boxes, you can easily purchase a suitable container for each recyclable product (e.g. paper, plastic, and glass), and then take these down to your local recycling centre.

 - Shop Sensibly – Look for products that feature sensible packaging and don’t go over the top with different layers that are actually unneeded.
 Did you know that in the US, around $1 of every $11 spent on food items is the cost of the packaging?
 Also try to only purchase the items you will actually use as this is important in reducing the estimated 21 million shopping bags of food which end up in US landfills each and every year.

-The statements above show how easily we can reduce the impact on landfills.
-Do your part by following these if services are in place in your local area.
+The statements above show how easily we can reduce the impact on landfill sites.
+Do your part by following these steps if the necessary services are in place for your local area.

 It is important that we recycle to achieve a reduction of not only existing landfill sites, but any future landfill developments or expansions which may be needed as a result of over capacity.
 Recycling is also important to help conserve the amount of energy and raw materials that we use, thus reducing our dependency on them.
 You can learn more about recycling and why it is important at Recycle Now.